RektPunk/wandb-tutorial/README.md

 # wandb-tutorial

-A small tutorial for weight and bias (wandb)
+A small tutorial for Weights & Biases (wandb)

 ### Getting Started
 1. Clone the repo